North Korea has sent about 10,000 troops to Russia to fight in Ukraine, Pentagon says

 Rutte told reporters in Brussels that the North Korean deployment represents “a significant escalation” in Pyongyang’s involvement in the conflict and “a dangerous expansion of Russia’s war.”

-Defense Secretary Lloyd Austin and Secretary of State Antony Blinken will meet with their South Korean counterparts on Thursday in Washington.
+Defense Secretary Lloyd Austin and Secretary of State Antony Blinken will meet with their South Korean counterparts later this week in Washington.

 Singh said Austin and Defense Minister Kim Yong-hyun will discuss the deployment of North Korean soldiers in Ukraine.
 There will be no limitations on the use of U.S.-provided weapons on those forces, Singh said.